 There are four sets of cattle yards strategically located to simplify stock handling.
-With the addition of more recent land and pasture development taking shape on the western portion of “Long Point”, the vendor describes the property as suitable to run up to 500 breeding cow units.
+With the addition of more recent land and pasture development taking shape on the western portion of “Long Point”, there is scope for further increases in productivity.
 Water is secured by dams (some springfed) and Macarthys Yard Creek.
 Rainfall at nearby Jeogla Station is recorded as 941mm per annum on average.
 “Long Point” may be higher due it’s closer proximity to the gorges.

 The century-old 4 bedroom cottage is a solid building, equipped with solar power.
 There is no land line here, but mobile coverage is at the house and many parts of the property and of course the NBN is available via the Sky Muster service.
 It is located with easy access to the council-maintained road, and with stunning views that extend across the farmland, gorges and the Macleay Range (Cathedral Rock / Round Mountain) 40 kilometres to the northeast.
 You can also easily see Point Lookout from the front verandah; a straight line distance of over 46 kilometres.
 A Colorbond shed is attached to the house, and houses the solar setup.

 “Long Point” currently operates as a fully working farm.
 With all this diversity, a complementary enterprise that takes advantage of the natural features of the property and its surroundings is begging to be established.
 Whether it is a stopover for those walking the Oxley Wild Rivers National Park, or a high end eco tourism venture, it is a stunning and private place to be.
 Where ever you are on “Long Point”, the vista is stunning.
 The only limitation will be your imagination.

 For further information and to arrange an inspection of Long Point, please contact Graham MacDougall by email or mobile 0412 220 302.